10 Critical Features of Successful Marketing Ebooks

 speaks to a specific audience.

 If you can incorporate these features into the title of your ebook, you are halfway to success.

 Ebooks are much lighter in tone than white papers, their more serious cousins.
 The person downloading your booklet will be expecting an easy, informative read, not a slow trudge through a dry, academic paper or formal product brochure.

 To make your content readable, use short sentences and plain English.
-Avoid jargon unless your target audience is already familiar with it (so if you’re writing for accountants, it’s probably okay to mention P&Ls, CapEx and acid test without further explanation).
+Use a voice that matches the one used by your target audience, and avoid jargon unless your target audience is already familiar with it (so if you’re writing for accountants, it’s probably okay to mention P&Ls, CapEx and acid test without further explanation).

 Try to inject a conversational tone into your writing.
 You want to come across as not only professional but also approachable.
 A quick way to test the tone is to ask yourself if you would say your phrase or sentence in a face-to-face meeting with a client.
 If you’re writing skills aren’t up to scratch, you need to hire a professional content writer – preferably one trained to write ebooks.

 Making an ebook or any other type of promotional content readable is not just about your words or writing style.
 It’s also about the layout of your content.
 You need to make your ebook ‘eye-friendly’.
 These days, readers appreciate white space, short paragraphs, sub-headings, bullet points and graphics to make content more inwardly digestible.

 Design elements that can transform an ebook’s content from ordinary to impressive include:

 - Brand colors to reinforce a brand’s identity

 - Large headlines that summarize the text below